Tenodesis Grasp Emulator: Kinematic Assessment of Wrist-Driven Orthotic Control: Results

 \subsection{Constraints Imposed by Tenodesis Grasping}

-Subjects exhibit a wide range of compensatory motions, when comparing the passive mode to the unlinked mode of the TGE, one example which can be seen in Fig. \ref{fig:compensation}.
-A multi-factor ANOVA shows that each of the factors (TGE mode, object, and location) is always statistically significant (p$<$0.05) when accounting for differences in the other two factors, respectively.
-Thus, we first compare the passive tenodesis and unlinked TGE configurations by object, across all locations.
+Subjects exhibit a wide range of compensatory motions, when comparing the passive and unlinked modes of the TGE, one example which can be seen in Fig. \ref{fig:compensation}.
+A multi-factor ANOVA shows that each of the factors (mode, object, and location) is always statistically significant (p$<$0.05) when accounting for differences in the other two factors, respectively.
+Thus, we first compare the passive tenodesis grasp and unlinked TGE configurations by object, across all locations.

-Kinematic analysis shows that all upper body points travel significantly longer trajectory lengths for all objects when using passive tenodesis (Fig. \ref{fig:tenovcontrol_box}).
+Kinematic analysis shows that all upper body points travel significantly longer trajectory lengths for all objects when using passive tenodesis grasp (Fig. \ref{fig:tenovcontrol_box}).
 The median path lengths for Stamp V are consistently longer than those of the other three objects.
 For most body joints, the ROM exhibited in the passive mode is consistently larger than the unlinked mode, with the exception of T$_L$ and S$_{F/E}$ when moving the cylinder, and T$_R$ and S$_{F/E}$ when moving Stamp V, where no difference is exhibited; Fig. \ref{fig:tenovcontrol_spider} shows the differences between these modes.
-For every object, subjects exhibit larger ROM with passive tenodesis that are statistically significant (p$<$0.05) for the T$_F$, S$_{E/D}$, and H$_E$ angles.
+For every object, subjects exhibit larger ROM with passive tenodesis grasp that are statistically significant (p$<$0.05) for the T$_F$, S$_{E/D}$, and H$_E$ angles.
 When manipulating the cube, participants show significant differences in ROM between modes for all seven body angles.
 Participants also have more difficulty maneuvering the cube (either failing to pick up or dropping it) than any other object.
 The two stamps induce a similar pattern of ROM, with the most prominent difference between modes arising from T$_L$ and S$_{E/D}$.
 While Stamp H shows larger relative compensatory ROM for most body angles than compared to Stamp V, participants drop Stamp V nearly twice as often as they drop Stamp H. Compared to the other objects, the cylinder shows relatively smaller compensatory ROM for the seven body angles.